hfinkel/lfort/docs/DriverInternals.rst

 ToolChain Argument Translation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to match gcc very closely, the clang driver currently allows tool chains to perform their own translation of the argument list (into a new ArgList data structure).
-Although this allows the clang driver to match gcc easily, it also makes the driver operation much harder to understand (since the Tools stop seeing some arguments the user provided, and see new ones instead).
+In order to match gcc very closely, the lfort driver currently allows tool chains to perform their own translation of the argument list (into a new ArgList data structure).
+Although this allows the lfort driver to match gcc easily, it also makes the driver operation much harder to understand (since the Tools stop seeing some arguments the user provided, and see new ones instead).